 The other side of the island faces the lighthouse, and is a pretty great photo spot:

-Definitely the most photogenic beach I have ever been to, I almost thought I was in the Philippines or something.
+Long Ke Beach is probably my favourite among all the Sai Kung beaches.
+I almost thought I was in the Philippines or something.
 Despite its remote locale, it is a popular spot with the long stretch of beach and doubles as a campsite as well.